1DSAG/UI5-Best-Practice/docs/odata/doAndDont.markdown

 If your model contains Customers and SalesOrders, provide navigation between them as `/Customers(4711)/SalesOrders` and `/SalesOrders(42)/Customer`.
 This will ensure that the client knows how to construct a query on SalesOrders using a CustomerID, or the URI of the customer resource from the CustomerID.

 If one of your entity types has an xxxID property, make sure you also provide a corresponding xxx entity type and navigation to it.
 The same applies for xxxCode; provide an entity set that lists all possible code values and meaningful descriptions for them.
 The service should be self-describing.

+It is possible to create a referential constraints for an association.
+A referential constraint is similar to a relational database table foreign key, defining relationships between and within tables.

 #### * Do follow links provided by the server